What Does Eligible Mean on a Background Check? (The Good News)

 • DUI charges (for jobs requiring operating heavy machinery)

-How Does A Background Check Verify Employment?
+How Does a Background Check Verify Employment?

 Since there is no universal employment database, most companies will have to verify employment manually.
 This usually involves contacting the employer directly and inquiring about the employee in question.
 Companies tend to want to verify that the applicant not only worked at the company during the time period indicated on their application but that they also performed the job duties and held the titles that they claimed to.